 The HFF Team in Lebanon

 The recent growing coastal urbanization in Lebanon has constituted one of the main threats to the coastal and underwater archaeological resource in the country.
 The Honor Frost Foundation has therefore combined efforts with the Directorate of Antiquities, Ministry of Culture, Lebanon in order to contribute to the study, inventory, protection, conservation, and management of the country’s maritime heritage.
-HFF has established a team of seven members including: Dr. Lucy Semaan, Dr. Naseem Raad, Dr. Enzo Cocca, Dr. Nicholas Carayon, Mario Kozaily, Reem Nader and Edmond Tannous.
+HFF has established a team of seven members including: Dr. Lucy Semaan, Dr. Naseem Raad, Dr. Enzo Cocca, Dr. Nicolas Carayon, Mario Kozaily, Elissa Nader and Edmond Tannous.

 The main objective of the team is to efficiently respond to the needs in case of rescue archaeology sites.
 While combining both terrestrial and underwater archaeological interventions, the team adopts a seamless approach between land and sea to the study of the maritime environment and its material and immaterial culture.
 To that end, several methods are deployed ahead of development projects at targeted sites such as coastal and underwater diver-based surveying, the application of remote-sensing technologies and photogrammetry recording, as well as generating a digital database and a GIS platform.